 Both scores and comments are critically important.
 The individual review scores determine the relative position on the initial ranking list and serve as a starting point for the RAP discussions.
-These scores are not communicated to the applicants; only the final outcome expressed as A, B or C. All comments are included in the Evaluation Report and therefore reproduced in the feedback to applicants.
+These scores are not communicated to the applicants; only the final outcome expressed as funded, not funded or funded with conditions set by RAP.
+All comments are included in the Evaluation Report and therefore reproduced in the feedback to applicants.
 Reviewers should therefore take care about the formulation of comments in their individual assessments to ensure anonymity.